nickeldan/elfjack/README.md

 This function returns `EJ_RET_OK` if successful and an error code otherwise (defined in [elfjack/elfjack.h](include/elfjack/elfjack.h)).

-If `ejParseElf` fails, you can get an error message describing why with
+If `ejParseElf` fails, you can get a more descriptive explanation with

 ```c
 char *